 - Heat up the BBQ to medium high.

-- Brush the grates with vegetable oil to keep the veggies from sticking.
+- Brush the grates with vegetable or grapeseed oil to keep the veggies from sticking.

 - Carefully move the vegetables to the grill.
-Use extra caution for the onions while trying to keep them in a wheel shape (these fall apart easy).
+Use extra caution with the onions while trying to keep them in a wheel shape (these fall apart easy).

-- Let them cook for about 3 minutes.
+- Let them cook for about 3 minutes or until the veggies develop a nice char.

 - Turn them over and let them cook for another three minutes.